Leaving a legacy

 There are thousands of families with disabled children in the UK.
 Your money is incredibly important to the work Contact does - not just for the families with disabled children who need us now - but for the parents and families to come.

 Your money will go towards helping families overcome the sometimes enormous challenges they face.
 Your money will help us:

-Read more about the challenges of raising a disabled child in the UK in the parent stories section and see what difference your money can make.
+Read more about the challenges of raising a disabled child in the UK in the About Us section and see what difference your money can make.

 Leave a legacy to Contact

-To find out more on how you can leave a gift in your will to Contact, request your special pack by phoning our fundraising team on 020 7608 8786 or emailing email@example.com.
+To find out more on how you can leave a gift in your will to Contact, get in touch with our fundraising team on 020 7608 8786 or emailing email@example.com.